gksruf2/2022_Spring_KHU_Competition/readme.md

 Copy this Google Colab ipynb file on your google drive and use that.

 #### Data
-Data Description
+Data Description.
-58388 Training dataset with label(Class당 150장)
+58388 Training dataset with label(Class당 150장).
-2000 Test dataset with label​(Class당 5장)
+2000 Test dataset with label​(Class당 5장).
-Class : 400
+Class : 400.
-Image Size : 224x224
+Image Size : 224x224.
 Below contents are the example of the format of the sets.

 #### Final score : 99.3%